-- A cumulative GPA of 2.5 or higher in the required general education and science courses - A grade of "B" or higher in the required Anatomy, Physiology, and Microbiology courses on the first or second attempt. - A grade of "B" or higher in Math (Algebra) - A grade of "C" or higher in all levels - Earn a grade of Passing (P) in all laboratory classes (or any course graded on a Pass/Fail basis). - Meet all level progression requirements stated in the BSN program student handbook.
+- A cumulative GPA of 2.5 or higher in the required general education and science courses - A grade of "B-" or higher in the required Anatomy, Physiology, and Microbiology course. - A grade of "B-" or higher in Math (Algebra) and Biostatistics - A grade of "C" or higher in all levels - Earn a grade of Passing (P) in all laboratory classes (or any course graded on a Pass/Fail basis). - Meet all level progression requirements stated in the BSN program student handbook.

 All students accepted for admission/progression to the Core-BSN nursing program must attend an orientation session before they begin nursing classes in the sophomore year.
-Students will receive information about this in a welcome letter sent out by e-mail between the 5th and 8th week of the quarter.
+Students will receive information about this in a welcome letter sent out by e-mail between the 5^{th} and 8^{th} week of the quarter.